 The Governance Board acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.

-View the people of San Diego’s Regional Task Force on the Homeless.
+View the people of San Diego’s Regional Task Force on Homelessness.

 Policy, Research & Advocacy